Gravitational Wave Signals From Early Matter Domination: Interpolating Between Fast and Slow Transitions: Results

 Figures~\ref{fig:spectra} and \ref{fig:spectra_decay} are motivated by different cosmological model-building motivations: if a model has heavy matter whose decay is uncertain, then figure~\ref{fig:spectra_decay} may be more useful.
 On the other hand, if one is building a model by imposing a transition at a specific time, adjusting the type or amount of heavy matter, then figure~\ref{fig:spectra} may be most useful.
 Both figures share the same qualitative features, however, demonstrating how the signal evolves between the slow and fast limits.

-For comparison, we have included the rapid limit in both figures, constructed from the fit in the appendix of ref.~\cite{Inomata:sudden}, as the solid black curve.
-Similarly, the dashed black curve denotes the gradual limit reconstructed from ref.~\cite{Inomata:gradual} using their approximate fits to the scale factor, equation of state and gravitational potential.
-We see excellent agreement with our numerical code in the rapid limit with the blue curve ($k=3000/\eta_R$) perfectly matching the analytic approximation, both in the broad low $k \slash k_{\rm max}$ regime of the spectrum, as well as at the resonant peak.
-In addition, we show in orange the $\beta=500/\eta_R$ curve, which is very slightly suppressed in comparison to the rapid limit, indicating that the $\beta=3000/\eta_R$ curve has truly converged to the limit.
+For comparison, the dashed, black curves in both figures show the rapid limit, constructed from the analytic approximation to the large scale (small $k\slash k_{\rm max}$) and resonant peak contributions to the spectrum, derived in the appendix of ref.~\cite{Inomata:sudden}.
+Similarly, the solid, black curve denotes the gradual limit reconstructed from ref.~\cite{Inomata:gradual} using their approximate fits to the scale factor, equation of state and gravitational potential.
+We see excellent agreement with our numerical code in the rapid limit with the nearly coincident blue and orange curves ($k=3000/\eta_R$ and $k=500/\eta_R$ respectively) perfectly matching the analytic approximation in the regions for which it is valid, both in the broad low $k \slash k_{\rm max}$ regime of the spectrum, as well as at the resonant peak.
+For the short scale part of the spectrum (large $k\slash k_{\rm max}$) away from the peak, they diverge from the approximate rapid limit because our result is a complete computation of the spectrum.
+This is consistent with the numerical results from ref.~\cite{Inomata:sudden} which similarly diverge from the approximation in this region.
+We include both the orange $\beta=500/\eta_R$ curve and the blue $\beta=3000/\eta_R$ curve to demonstrate that by $\beta=500/\eta_R$ we have effectively converged to the rapid limit.
 The agreement is less precise in the gradual case, with the olive curve ($k=0$) matching the overall scaling of the dashed curve for large $k$, but differing at small $k$.
 We also see that our analysis does not have the oscillations at large $k$ values.
 Both of these will be discussed below.

 A noteable difference between the curves plotted in figure~\ref{fig:spectra} and figure~\ref{fig:spectra_decay} is that when $\eta_{\Gamma}$ is fixed, $\eta_R$ varies, and thus the time scale at which the transition occurs changes.
 Similarly, $k_{\rm max}$ is different for each curve and the spectrum is shifted to higher frequencies for earlier $\eta_R$.
 This dependence of $\eta_R$ and $k_{\rm max}$ on $\beta$ is summarised in table~\ref{tab:inputs2}.
 However, since the spectrum is a function of $k \slash k_{\rm max}$ this is not immediately evident from figure~\ref{fig:spectra_decay}.